NEW YORK (AP) — David Cohen has been yearning for a return to the days when business boomed at his family’s souvenir shop in Times Square.

 Owner Sam Smolyar was all grins on a recent afternoon as he shared the news that a Broadway production set to reopen nearby had requisitioned his help.
 For years, he helped outfit the Rockettes with custom-fitted boots.
 “We rely on the theater, and on the businesses around here,” he said.

 He hopes more people buying tickets on Broadway will mean busier times.

 “It starts to get better,” said Vasili, who employs three people at the shop.

-Just before the COVID-19 outbreak, New York City was posting record numbers of tourists — 66.6 million in 2019, including 13.5 million from outside the U.S. Then the pandemic prompted severe restrictions on foreign travel.
+Just before the COVID-19 outbreak, New York City posted record numbers of tourists — 66.6 million in 2019, including 13.5 million from outside the U.S. But, then, the pandemic prompted severe restrictions on foreign travel.

 A marketing blitz has been underway for months to remind Americans that New York City is again open for business and ready for the visiting masses.
 Now the city is expanding its outreach to those outside the U.S., who are especially coveted because they spend more time and more money during their visits.

 While domestic travel accounted for 80% of visitors, foreign tourists account for about half of the city’s tourism spending and typically represent half of all hotel bookings.

 Harris of the Times Square Alliance said the district is already rebounding.
 Since May, he said, the number of pedestrians counted in some places has grown from 150,000 per day to as many as 250,000 — still far below the roughly 365,000 people who tramped through the grid of streets before the pandemic.